Persian-Widgets/persian_calendar_widget/README.md

 | `borderRadius` | Border radius of the dialog box                 | double                                                 | 20                 |
 | `maxYear`    | Maximum selectable year                           | int                                                    | DateTime.now() + 11|
 | `minYear`    | Minimum selectable year                           | int                                                    | DateTime.now()     |

+## Contributing

+Contributions are always welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub [repository](https://github.com/Persian-Widgets/persian_calendar_widget/issues).

+If you would like to contribute to the project, please read the [CONTRIBUTING.md](https://github.com/Persian-Widgets/persian_calendar_widget/blob/main/CONTRIBUTING.md) file for more information on how to contribute.